MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 **Portable PDB support**

 Portable PDB support has been added.
 The Portable PDB (Program Database) format describes an encoding of debugging information produced by compilers of Common Language Infrastructure (CLI) languages and consumed by debuggers and other tools.
-For more information, see [Portable PDB v1.0: Format Specification](https://github.com/dotnet/corefx/blob/master/src/System.Reflection.Metadata/specs/PortablePdb-Metadata.md).
+For more information, see [Portable PDB Symbols](symbols-portable-pdb.md).

 **Other changes and bug fixes**